runtimee/TrustedGRUB2/Restore.md

 After installing the grub2 into MBR, the boot may fail and stuck with `No TPM found error`.
 One may need to restore the bootloader back to sane.

-For Fedora, the [reference](https://docs.pagure.org/docs-fedora/the-grub2-bootloader.html) has detailed steps, under `Restoring the bootloader using the Live disk.`
+For Fedora, the [reference](https://docs.pagure.org/docs-fedora/the-grub2-bootloader.html) and [another](https://docs.fedoraproject.org/en-US/quick-docs/bootloading-with-grub2/) have detailed steps, under `Restoring the bootloader using the Live disk.`

 Steps copy-pasted below: